Derrick White NBA Playoffs Player Props: Celtics vs. 76ers

-The Boston Celtics, Derrick White included, will play at 3:30 PM on Sunday versus the Philadelphia 76ers in the 2023 NBA Playoffs.
+The Boston Celtics, Derrick White included, will play at 7:30 PM on Tuesday against the Philadelphia 76ers in the 2023 NBA Playoffs.

-We're going to break down White's prop bets, using stats and trends to help you make good picks.
+We're going to break down White's prop bets, using stats and trends to help you make good selections.

 Derrick White Prop Bets vs. the 76ers